RoastSlav/NewsAggregator/README.md

 ## Future Improvements

-- **Categories and Tags**
-    - Enhance articles with categories (e.g., Technology, Health, Sports) and tags (e.g., AI, Python, Economy).
-    - Implement endpoints for filtering articles by category or tags (e.g., `GET /articles?category=technology`).
 - **Article Analytics**
   - Track article views, most-read articles, and user interaction.
   - Provide an analytics endpoint (e.g., `GET /articles/analytics`) for aggregated statistics like total views, top authors, and popular topics.
 - **Bookmarking and Read-Later**
   - Introduce a bookmarking system for users to save articles to read later.
   - Provide endpoints like `POST /articles/{id}/bookmark` and `GET /users/{id}/bookmarks` to manage bookmarks.
 - **Authentication and Authorization**
   - Implement user registration and login using JSON Web Tokens (JWT).
   - Restrict certain endpoints (e.g., saving articles, commenting) to authenticated users.
   - Introduce user roles (e.g., admin, editor) with varying access levels to manage content.
 - **Comments and Discussions**
   - Develop a commenting system for users to comment on articles.
   - Enable liking or disliking comments and include a moderation system to filter inappropriate content.
 - **Rate Limiting and Throttling**
   - Introduce rate limiting to prevent abuse of the API by controlling the number of requests a user can make within a given time frame.
   - Use middleware to enforce rate limits and return appropriate responses.
 - **Article Caching**
   - Integrate caching for articles using an in-memory store (e.g., Redis) to speed up repeated requests and reduce database load.
   - Implement cache invalidation when articles are updated or new ones are fetched.
 - **Notifications**
   - Implement real-time notifications using WebSockets or Server-Sent Events (SSE) to notify users when new articles of interest are available.
   - Introduce email notifications or push notifications for subscribed users.
 - **Content Recommendations**
   - Implement a recommendation system using collaborative or content-based filtering algorithms to suggest related articles based on user history.
 - **Article Summarization**
   - Use Natural Language Processing (NLP) libraries (e.g., spaCy, Golang text analysis packages) to generate article summaries.
   - Add an endpoint (`GET /articles/{id}/summary`) to provide the summarized version of an article.